The most important thing in understanding stress in a man

 - Have sex.

-Helping him to increase his testosterone level can help to decrease his stress level.
+Helping him increase his testosterone levels can help decrease his stress levels.

 Take Care of Yourself

 In couples, stress tends to hit both parties at the same time.
-You can't help him with his stress level if your stress is also high.
-Prior to stressful events, both of you should make a list of activities that you can do separately to help you reduce stress.
-When stressed, pick things to do from your list until your stress decreases.
+You can't help him with his stress if your own is high.
+Before stressful events, both of you should make a list of activities that you can do separately to help you reduce stress.
+When stressed, pick tasks from your list until your stress decreases.
 Your lists can include anything:

 - Taking a hot bath